Kshitij031998/alexa-skills-kit-states-java/README.md

 second approach won't let you deal with identifiers.

 ## 4) Save state of your model or single value
-Continuing from above lines we now assign some values to _bob_ and set a new highscore in the _game_.
+Continuing from the above lines we now assign some values to _bob_ and set a new high score in the _game_.
 But nothing will be persisted until you tell your model to save its state.
-There are two alternatives of doing so:
+There are two alternatives for doing so:
 ```java
 // save state from within your model
 bob.setPersonalHighscore(100);